Can Abortion Make You Infertile?

 In this article:

-The short answer is: yes, it can.
-There are cases where women become infertile after their abortions.
-There is also evidence showing that abortion can increase risk of future miscarriage.
+Many wonder, “can abortion cause infertility?”
+The short answer is yes, it can.
+There are cases where women become infertile after the procedure.
+There is also evidence showing that it can increase risk of future miscarriage.
 However, the exact probability of either is unclear, given the mixed results of studies.
 This is likely due to the difficulties of studying such personal and controversial issues.

-Also, while an abortion itself may not necessarily cause infertility, many potential complications of abortion are known causes of infertility.
+It’s important to note that abortion itself may not necessarily cause infertility.
+However, potential complications from the procedure are known causes of infertility.

 Planned Parenthood and other medical sources say that the risk of infertility is rare unless there are complications—and this last phrase is key.
 Planned Parenthood and other medical organizations downplay the risks of abortion, but much evidence suggests that those risks are very real.
-Complications are more common than they wish to admit—complications sometimes even resulting in death.
+Complications are more common than they wish to admit.
+Such complications sometimes even resulting in death.

 There are many reasons why studies on abortion and infertility have mixed results.